February 13, 2016

 Normally, the stuff created by an employee in their normal course of employment is owned by the company, but why not have the added protection of a signed agreement?
 We do.

-Additionally, your web developer’s employees may have created stuff in the past, or in their time off, where they own the copyright.
+Additionally, your web developer’s employees may have created stuff in the past, or in their time off, where they own the website copyright.
 What happens if they incorporate that copyrighted work into something they are doing for you?

 If they work for e9digital, then they have signed an agreement where they have licensed that copyrighted work in perpetuity to the company.